 Which brings me to my next point: Les pomme de terre!
 Les apples, mes amis!

-So the way this works out is you chop up an apple (I used honeycrisp) on the stove top with pure maple syrup and cinnamon.
-It only takes 15 to 20 minutes-ish to get the apple to soften up and taste all caramelized.
+So the way this works out is you chop up an apple (I used honeycrisp) and stew it up on the stove top with pure maple syrup and cinnamon.
+It only takes 15 to 20 minutes to get the apple to soften up and taste all caramelized.

-Get that buttah!…and scroll past the recipe to get 5 more healthy apple recipes!
+Get that butter!…and scroll past the recipe to get 5 more healthy apple recipes!

 - 1 (8-ounce) wheel brie cheese